Radhikakakad28/dynamic-data-table/README.md

 Then open your browser and visit:
 👉 http://localhost:3000

+---

+✅ When you view your README on **GitHub**,
+`http://localhost:3000` will appear **blue and clickable** (like a real link).

+Would you like me to make your entire README section “Run Locally” perfectly formatted (with this style integrated)?

 🧠 Features
 ✅ Dynamic column management (show/hide or add new columns) ✅ Inline row editing (Name, Email, Age, Department, etc.)